 Disclosure Issues in International IP Arbitration

-In part, these uncertainties stem from the great cultural variety of arbitrators, as each arbitrator brings his or her own legal culture to the process of establishing an arbitral fact-finding procedure that will apply to all parties.
-Arbitrators trained in common law will have more familiarity with document discovery and depositions, and will expect parties to use available tools to develop and refine their arguments; arbitrators from civil law traditions will have less familiarity with disclosure tools, and may see a party’s recourse to them as a sign that the party’s claim is as yet unsupported by available evidence, or worse, unfounded.
+In part, these uncertainties stem from the great cultural variety of arbitrators, as each arbitrator brings his or her own legal culture to the process of establishing an arbitral fact-finding procedure.
+Arbitrators trained in common law will have more familiarity with document discovery and depositions and will expect parties to use available tools to develop and refine their arguments; arbitrators from civil law traditions will have less familiarity with disclosure tools and may see a party’s recourse to them as a sign that the party’s claim is as yet unsupported by available evidence, or worse, unfounded.

 However, the uncertainties also derive from a historical lack of procedural rules for this phase of the arbitration.
-In 1999, the IBA adopted the Rules on the Taking of Evidence in International Arbitration, in a quite successful attempt to bridge the gap between common and civil law traditions in disclosure.
+In 1999, the International Bar Association adopted the Rules on the Taking of Evidence in International Arbitration, in a quite successful attempt to bridge the gap between common and civil law traditions in disclosure.
 Other institutions and actors contributed to rules and guidance that can frame the disclosure procedure.

-Even with this guidance, tribunals and parties are often left to their own devices to adopt the disclosure process that will be best suited to their dispute, and this should be seen as one of the advantages of arbitration: the ability to fashion procedural rules tailored to the needs of the dispute and reflecting the backgrounds of the participants.
-And nowhere is such flexibility welcome as much as in IP arbitration, where issues of confidentiality, privilege and trade secrecy are often asserted to limit the organised exchange of documents and testimony.
+Even with this guidance, tribunals and parties are often left to their own devices to adopt the disclosure process that will be best suited to their dispute.
+This should be seen as one of the advantages of arbitration: the ability to fashion procedural rules tailored to the needs of the dispute and reflecting the backgrounds of the participants.
+Nowhere is such flexibility welcome as much as in IP arbitration, where issues of confidentiality, privilege and trade secrecy are often asserted to limit the organised exchange of documents and testimony.

 The arbitral tribunal has wide latitude in setting procedural rules for disclosure.
 In ICC arbitration, for example, the Rules provide that the ‘arbitral tribunal shall proceed within as short a time as possible to establish the facts of the case by all appropriate means’.

 But their discretion is not complete.
-The rules must adhere to the principles of due process set out in the New York Convention, or else the ultimate arbitration award could risk annulment by a party dissatisfied with the outcome.
+The rules must adhere to the principles of due process set out in the New York Convention; otherwise, the ultimate arbitration award could be at risk of annulment by a party dissatisfied with the outcome.
 Accordingly, setting the rules of disclosure, and ensuring compliance, becomes indissociable from the tribunal’s mission to reach a valid and enforceable award.
 These uncertainties should be addressed early on by the tribunals to avoid such later risks.

 Certain procedural aspects of arbitration are fairly settled now, with the help of guidance and enforcement decisions.
 It is common, for example, for parties to exchange their requests for documents through the use of ‘Redfern schedules’, which identify for each request the document sought and its relevance to the dispute.
-This is a handy and efficient way of narrowing disclosure disputes so that the tribunal may rule on unresolved matters or dispensing with witness depositions in favour of witness hearings before the tribunal.
+This is a handy and efficient way of narrowing disclosure disputes so that the tribunal may focus on unresolved matters.

 Privilege as a bar to disclosure

 Under the rules of the Dutch Bar, all admitted lawyers benefit from legal privilege, regardless of their position as in-house or external counsel.
 English courts also grant legal privilege to in-house lawyers, specifically with regard to their communications.
 During the 2010 appeal in Akzo Nobel Chemicals Ltd and Akcros Chemicals Ltd v.
-European Commission, the United Kingdom and the Netherlands endorsed the order sought by the appellants Akzo and Akcros, as did the International Bar Association, the Association of Corporate Counsel Association, the European Company Lawyers Association and the Council of Bars and Law Societies of Europe.
+European Commission, the United Kingdom and the Netherlands endorsed the order sought by the appellants Akzo and Akcros, as did the IBA, the Association of Corporate Counsel, the European Company Lawyers Association and the Council of Bars and Law Societies of Europe.

 Further, the Akzo ruling sheds doubt on whether the broad legal privilege that may apply to counsel outside the European Union, such as for in-house counsel in the United States, would even be recognised in the European Union or an arbitral forum.
-This leads to an increased risk of unwanted or unforeseen disclosures when non-EU parties produce legally privileged information in an arbitration the seat of which is in the European Union, creating further uncertainty for the parties.
+This leads to an increased risk of unwanted or unforeseen disclosures when non-EU parties produce legally privileged information in arbitration of which the seat is in the European Union, creating further uncertainty for the parties.

-By way of example, imagine an arbitration seated in Paris over a failed joint venture involving a patent dispute, with US and French parties, represented respectively by US and French counsel each admitted to their respective bars.
+By way of example, imagine an arbitration seated in Paris over a failed joint venture involving a patent dispute, with US and French parties, represented respectively by US and French counsel, each admitted to their respective bars.
 The US party asks for the documents and email addresses of the French company’s in-house counsel during the time when the French company’s inventors were preparing their patent, while the French party does the same, each seeking to show the other venturer’s lack of good faith performance of the joint venture agreement.
-As French in-house counsel do not benefit from any recognised legal privilege, they can be required to hand over these documents; but as US in-house counsel are covered by privilege, they can avoid this obligation unless the tribunal decides to alter, one way or another, the scope of applicable privilege.
+As French in-house counsel do not benefit from any recognised legal privilege, they can be required to hand over those documents, whereas because US in-house counsel are covered by privilege, they can avoid this obligation unless the tribunal decides to alter, one way or another, the scope of applicable privilege.

 However, assuming the tribunal applies each legal privilege according to its terms, the French party will be at a disadvantage as it is required to disclose this type of communication.
 If the tribunal rules in favour of the US party, basing its decision in whole or in part on the evidence produced by the French party’s in-house counsel, this could be a basis for the French party to seek the annulment of the award for violating its due process rights under the New York Convention.

 What can a tribunal do to accommodate the varied privilege claims presented by parties subject to different national laws, and organise a fair hearing?
-The answer is to avoid applying rigid institutional rules that may not take into account the circumstances, and to address these issues early in the proceedings.
-Indeed, this is the type of issue that can and should be raised at the start of proceedings, in the terms of reference or another initial procedural order agreed by the parties, once it is clear based on the composition of the parties and their counsel that issues could arise from unequal treatment of legal privilege.
+The answer is to avoid applying rigid institutional rules that may not take into account the circumstances and to address those issues early in the proceedings; this is the type of issue that can and should be raised at the start of proceedings, in the terms of reference or another initial procedural order agreed by the parties, once it is clear based on the composition of the parties and their counsel that issues could arise from unequal treatment of legal privilege.

 After consulting with the parties, the tribunal can choose to apply: